uyuni-project/uyuni-rfc/accepted/00000-ptf-repos-in-uyuni.md

 If they are PTF repositories, we need to generate the missing values for the Channel mapping like this:

-- repository id: take it from the repository definition
+- scc repository id: take it from the repository definition
-- product id: search for the product using `Product Identifier`, `Product Version`, and `Product Architecture` like specified in the URL
+- scc product id: search for the product using `Product Identifier`, `Product Version`, and `Product Architecture` like specified in the URL
-- root product id: find all existing root products for the product id.
+- scc root product id: find all existing root products for the product id.
 We need to generate an entry for all of them

 The values for update tag and mandatory can be hard coded as they are the same for all PTF repositories.